amanbhatt97/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System
-The Movie Recommendation System is a machine learning-based web application that that suggests similar movies based on user input using cosine similarity.
+The Movie Recommendation System is a machine learning-based web application that suggests similar movies based on user input using cosine similarity.

 ## Table of Contents